robmarkcole/HASS-Deepstack-object/README.md

 # HASS-Deepstack
 [Home Assistant](https://www.home-assistant.io/) custom component for using Deepstack face recognition &amp; object detection.
 The component adds an `image_processing` entity where the state of the entity is the total number of faces that are found in the camera image.
+The gender of faces is listed in the entity attributes.

 [Deepstack](https://www.deepquestai.com/insider/) is a service which runs in a docker container and exposes deep-learning models for performing facial recognition and object detection.
 There is no cost for using Deepstack, although you will need a machine with 8 GB RAM.